Join Us for this Major

 image of EV car outlet

-EV Infrastructure
+EV Development

 The extremely rapid growth of electric vehicles on a global basis requires a rapid charging infrastructure that is currently missing in Northern Manitoba.
 Hydro power comes from northern hydro dams that support EV transportation in the south, but not the north.
 What steps need be taken so that the North can enjoy the same benefits of cheaper and cleaner energy for their vehicles?
 What new businesses, services, and jobs will come once the North becomes truly electrified?